AK-47-SHaT/CHESS/README.md

 # CHESS

 A SIMPLE CHESS PROGRM <br>
-It's my first prject so it's a bit messy but works fine
+It's my first project so it's a bit messy but works fine